Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/list-group.md

 **ProTip:** Want equal-width list group items when horizontal?
 Add `.flex-fill` to each list group item.

 {{< design-callout-alert >}}
-This variant, which is just an **example illustrating the use of the layout utility**, should not be used because it does not respect the Orange Design System specifications.
+This variant is just an **example illustrating the use of the layout utility**.
+It should not be used because it does not respect the Orange Design System specifications.
 {{< /design-callout-alert >}}

 {{< example >}}